Gora-Podol

 Gora-Podol (Гора-Подол) is a rural locality (a selo) and the administrative center of Gora-Podolskoye Rural Settlement, Grayvoronsky District, Belgorod Oblast, Russia.
 The population was 1,862 as of 2010.
 There are 28 streets.

+History

+Russian invasion of Ukraine

+In May 2023, during the Russian invasion of Ukraine, the governor of Belgorod Oblast, Vyacheslav Gladkov, said that Ukrainian "sabotage groups" entered Grayvoronsky District.
+Ukrainian media reported that the cross-border excursion was performed by the rebel opposition groups, the Russian Volunteer Corps and the Freedom of Russia Legion.
+The Freedom of Russia Legion claimed it captured the villages of Kozinka and Gora-Podol.
+They later got forced out of the villages.